 If you’re going to the mountains especially Mt Kenya and the Aberdare Ranges, ensure you carry rain gear- a raincoat and a change of clothes as the weather changes drastically.

 Comfort is key when picking out clothes to wear for hiking.
 Avoid jeans!
 It is also important to layer, that way you can remove some clothes when it’s hot and put wear them when it gets cold.

 For hot weather, wear light clothes that are made of breathable material and that dry quickly.
 Don’t forget to wear a hat/cap.
 You can also wear a tank top and shorts though you are encouraged to wear long-sleeved tops and long trousers/leggings for sun protection.
-If you can get UV protective clothing even better (I know, I was also today years old when I found about they exist!)
-For day hikes, to hot areas gym wear will do.
+If you can get UV protective clothing even better (I know, I was also today years old when I found out they exist!)
+For day hikes to hot areas, gym wear will do.

 Shoes play a very important role in determining your pace and comfort during the hike.
 For short day hikes, sports shoes/sneakers will do.
 For longer and more challenging hikes, you need a good pair of hiking shoes or hiking boots.
 When buying hiking shoes, factor in comfort, grip( they should have good grip), they should be waterproof, they should have good ankle support and they should have padding to protect you in case you hit your foot against a rock or tree.